 How To Store Cornmeal

-When it comes to whole-grain cornmeal, it’s more volatile than the other kind.
-Whole-grain cornmeal doesn’t last that long in the pantry, so it’s best to store it in the fridge or even in the freezer after opening the package.
+When it comes to whole-grain cornmeal, it’s more volatile than the other kind (just like whole-grain grits).
+It doesn’t last that long in the pantry, so it’s best to store it in the fridge or even in the freezer after opening the package.